goran-despotoski/walk-framework/README.md

 I'm hoping this to be a constantly changing PHP MVC project, so any help or questions or requests are wanted and much appreciated so please do contact me if interested in using it.

+NOTE:
+In order for the project to work, change the "/phpwalk" subdirectory in .htaccess (mod rewriting must be enabled) to the subdirectory name in your www root folder(or remove it if the application is in the root)

 Regards,
 Goran